compsocialscience/summer-institute/2025/cmu/pre_arrival.md

 ## Office Hours

 Our TAs, [Elizabeth Cucuzzella and Vu Hoang](/2025/cmu/people/#teaching_assistants), will be hosting office hours via Slack (invitation via email) and Zoom to support you as you work through installations and the coding bootcamp.
-Office hours begin on March 27th (Thursday) and scheduled in [Eastern Standard Time (EST)](https://time.is/ET) every:
+Office hours begin on March 27th (Thursday) and scheduled in [Eastern Time (ET)](https://time.is/ET) every:
 - 5 - 6pm on Tuesday
 - 9 - 10am on Thursday
 - 5 - 6pm on Thursday